datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 #### Alternate external load balancer setup

-​
-Another option that doesn’t require you to pay for additional `LoadBalancer`s is to use a `NodePort` service as follows:
+Another option that doesn’t require two cloud providers load balancers is to use a `NodePort` service as follows:
 ​

 ```yaml